NK GOŠK-Dubrovnik 1919: HNK Dubrovnik

+GOŠK

 Pero Vićan founded a new club in 1998 under the old name GOŠK.
 The old club disappeared due to financial difficulty while the new GOŠK continued to rise through the ranks.
 The new club reached the second division of Croatian football in 2000 and remained there until 2005.
 GOŠK finished second last in the 2.
 HNL season which meant they needed to play relegation play-offs – the first of which was against big rivals NK Konavljanin who they beat and then next against NK Karlovac to whom they lost.

 GOŠK then dominated the 3.
 HNL, winning the league by 10 points and earning themselves a promotion playoff place.
 Their home ground in Dubrovnik was deemed unsuitable for the match so they played in Imotski, 150 km away from their home ground.
 NK Moslavina prevailed on away goals despite GOŠK winning the second leg 2–1, as they lost the first 1–0.

 The next season, GOŠK let go a large number of players who brought them success the previous season.
 Despite scoring just one away goal all season and not earning a single point away from home, GOŠK maintained their third division status.
 In the following years GOŠK did just enough to stay up in the 3.
 HNL each year, forcing very young players into the first team to save on wages and because the club lacked the facilities to be granted a second division licence.

 In the 2012–13 season, GOŠK did very will in the Croatian Cup reaching the quarter-finals where they lost to Lokomotiva Zagreb.
 In the first game played on Lapad, Lokomotiva won 1–0 while in the second leg at the Maksimir the game finished 0–0.
 Previously GOŠK the qualifying round passed without a fight Jedinstvo Omladinac from Nedešćina which was withdrawn from the competition, in the 1/16 finals GOŠK after the shootout was better than the second division Šibenik to the 1/8 finals after extra time was better than Nedelišće.
 On the quarterfinal draw GOŠK was given the first league side Lokomotiva Zagreb, which proved to be too strong rival, and after two games last remains uncertain, but this is the biggest success GOŠK in its recent history.

 In the 2014–15 season, GOŠK was relegated from the 3.
 HNL, after finishing last.
 In the 2015–16 season, GOŠK competed in the fourth tier of football in Croatia, the 1. ŽNL Dubrovnik – Neretva.
 In that year, GOŠK was merged with HNK Dubrovnik 1919 and the club name was changed to NK GOŠK-Dubrovnik 1919.

-The 2017-16 season saw GOŠK finish eighth in the 3.
+The 2017–16 season saw GOŠK finish eighth in the 3.
 HNL.